 If there was ever a single piece of advice you took from us as you read through this documentation, it’s this section, right here!
 Employ a multi-pronged, multi-layered approach to your backups and you’ll never regret it!

 We know from personal experience that restores can fail for any number of reasons.
 The last thing you want to deal with is the realization that you only have one type of backup and those have been lost or are unusable for some reason.
 You’ll sleep better at night if you employ a multi-layered backup approach.

 We do NOT image your servers – only sites and site-data are backed up.
-So, if you modify, change or otherwise add stuff to the server, you should definitely enable server level imaging at your cloud provider!
+So, if you modify, change or otherwise add stuff to the server outside of the WPCD dashboard, you should definitely enable server level imaging at your cloud provider!
 Otherwise you will have no backups for the things you have added.